 Hedges can be cut back to avoid encroaching on pavements too, while you may want to have shrubs pruned back to avoid excess leaf fall on paths, which can turn to dangerously slippery mulch in wet weather.

 If you have flowerbeds and lawns at the front of the property, it’s important to employ school grounds maintenance to keep them looking at their best, particularly around open days when you want to make the best possible impression on next year’s prospective intake.

-This is a factor for schools, but especially for sixth form colleges and their equivalents, where students might have a free choice of different institutions to attend.
+This is an important factor for schools, but especially for sixth form colleges and their equivalents, where students might have a free choice of different institutions to attend.
 In these situations, schools ground maintenance can help your institution stand out.

 And naturally it is crucial to keep playing fields in good condition, with grass short enough to be playable, but also healthy enough to keep bare earth patches to a minimum even under regular use.